During Pregnancy

 - You think you have been exposed to a contagious disease

-Download and print the list to post by your phone.
+Download and print the above list to keep on-hand throughout your pregnancy.

 Changes You May Experience During Pregnancy